sametweb/react-step-builder/README.md

 export default Step1;
 ```

-## Example Navigation Component
+## Example Navigation, Before, and After Components

-If you'd like to add a persistent navigation component to be shown on every step, you may utilize `NavigationComponentProps` type for your custom `Navigation` component.
+If you'd like to add a persistent components to be shown on before or after every step, you may utilize `NavigationComponentProps` type for your custom `Navigation`, `Before`, or `After` components.
 Here is an example:

 ```javascript
 const Navigation = (props: NavigationComponentProps) => {